 In the film, Tubman is portrayed as a deeply religious woman whose psychic visions aided her dangerous journeys on the Underground Railroad.

 In real life, “she was intensely faithful.
 That strong sense of faith was somewhat typical on the Eastern Shore, that Methodist kind of intensity,” [Kate Clifford Larson, consulting historian] says.
 As for her dreamlike visions, an overseer struck Tubman on the head with a heavy weight as a 13-year-old, and she suffered seizures for the rest of her life.
 Tubman believed those seizures were prophetic.
 "She believed that God was speaking to her and guiding her, telling her what to do and protecting her," the historian says.

 Not only was there some truth to her visions, but she also had seizures just like me!
-I identified so much with this movie because of the idea of freedom.
+Knowing information about her health humanized her in my eyes as someone with hurts and pains.